Cubs vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have been underdogs three times over their past 10 games and lost every one of those contests.
+- The Cubs have played as the favorite in five of their past 10 games and have gone 2-3 in those contests.

-- In their last 10 matchups with a total posted by oddsmakers, the Cubs and their foes are 5-4-1 when it comes to hitting the over.

-- The previous 10 Cubs contests have not had a runline set by bookmakers.

 Cubs Betting Records & Stats